How to Redesign a Website in 9 Steps

 7. Complete a Competitive Analysis

-An excellent way of knowing how relative your current branding is, and finding out if and how you should update it, is by looking at the leading brands in your market, and that’s where a competitive analysis will help you.
+An excellent way of understanding how your current branding is compares to the rest of the market, and deciding if and how you should update it, is by looking at the leading brands in your market.
+That’s where a competitive analysis will help you.

 8. Get Designing

 Before you jump into the design, it’s advisable to create a wireframe.
 A wireframe is a basic outline of a website’s layout.
 You can create it using simple black-and-white designs.
 Its purpose is to give you an easy-to-follow blueprint of each page so you can start planning your rebranding process without getting side-tracked by the numerous design elements involved.

 It’ll keep you focused and ensure you’re laying your new branding out in a way that creates an optimal user experience.

 Once you have the basics in place, you can start creating full pages.
 Starting by designing the main elements for your high-impact pages first, such as your home page, then category pages, and including calls to action (CTAs) as you proceed.

 Once you’ve finished designing, you can begin developing.
 In this stage, your web developers will start implementing your design plans to actually build out the site in whatever web-hosting platform you decide to use.

 As each page is developed, take the time to ensure a consistent user experience by checking the cross-browser and mobile device functionality and performance.
 Every page should be reviewed to make sure it aligns with your messaging, is consistent with other pages, and provides the value that you identified during the planning phase.

 By being meticulous with feedback, you’ll be confident you have a fully functioning website.
 It also enables you to catch any problems during the developing stage.